Current Grant Partners

 Colonial Foundation seed funded the "Out There in Schools" program when it was piloted in 2006.
 Since that time, the program has grown to become one of Australia's leading dance education incursion(school-based) programs.
 The program,led by a troupe of highly skilled Australian Ballet dance teachers, involves learning around movement.
 Non-competitive dance learning highlights the value of listening,seeing, physical coordination and expressive skills.
 Sensory development aids all aspects of learning for children in their formative years.
 The program is delivered to primary school aged children attending schools deemed to be disadvantaged, whether it be socio economic disadvantage or because of the remoteness of location.
 In FY2014, Colonial renewed its support of the program and committed further funding totalling $450,000, payable over the next four financial years,to support the program's expansion across all States and Territories of Australia.

 SDTC is a Victorian based organisation established more than 30 years ago.
 Their mission is to work with those who are the most marginalised in our community, to deliver positive and sustainable social change.
-Colonial's grant represents the second year of funding support for SDTC as part of a five year partnership.
+Colonial's grant represents the third year of funding support for SDTC as part of a five year partnership totalling $300,000.
 Colonial's funding supports SDTC's "Vulnerable Child" Program.
 Colonial's grant has enabled SDTC to establish and develop an alternative arts-related programs to engage with disadvantaged and disconnected youth in the Geelong and wider community, to break cycles of abuse, addiction and disengagement.